 Travel.State.Gov > International Travel > Country Information > Hungary International Travel Information

-Hungary is a party to the Schengen Agreement.
 U.S. citizens may enter Hungary for up to 90 days for tourist or business purposes without a visa.
+Hungary is a party to the Schengen Agreement, which allows for free movement between certain European countries.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Hungary.